adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 {{< /tabs >}}

 {{< alert >}}
-You can ask why we use bind mounts directly on the host instead of using more featured docker volumes directly (Kubernetes does similar way).
-Moreover, it's not really the first recommendation on [official docs](https://docs.docker.com/storage/bind-mounts/), as it states to prefer volumes directly.
+You can ask why using bind mounts directly on the host instead of more featured docker volumes directly (Kubernetes does similar way).
+Besides, it's not really the first recommendation on [official docs](https://docs.docker.com/storage/bind-mounts/), as it states to prefer volumes directly.
-It's just as I didn't find reliable GlusterFS driver working for Docker.
+It's just as I didn't find reliable and really maintained GlusterFS driver for Docker.
 Kubernetes is far more mature in this domain sadly.
 Please let me know if you know production grade solution for that !
 {{< /alert >}}

 ## 1st check ✅